 SERVING THE TURNIP CAKE

 You want to let the cake cool completely before serving.
 Mama Lin likes eating the cake at room temperature because she likes the soft texture of the cake.
-I prefer them pan fried.
+I prefer it pan fried.
 Usually, I chill the turnip cake in the fridge overnight.
 That way, the cake becomes stiffer, which makes it easier for slicing and pan frying.

 Turnip cake is excellent with chili oil crisp, such as Lao Gan Ma or Fly By Jing, or XO sauce.